cncf/foundation/charter.md

 #### 11. IP Policy

--	(a) Any project that is added to the CNCF must have ownership of its trademark and logo assets transferred to the Linux Foundation.
+-	(a) Any project that is added to the CNCF must have ownership of its trademark and logo assets transferred to the Linux Foundation or a Linux Foundation project hosting entity.

 -	(b) Each project shall determine whether it will require use of an approved CNCF CLA.
-For projects that select to use a CLA, all code contributors will undertake the obligations set forth in the Apache contributor license agreement(s), altered only as necessary to identify CNCF as the recipient of the contributions, and which shall be approved by the Governance Board.
+For projects that select to use a CLA, all code contributors will undertake the obligations set forth in the Apache contributor license agreement(s), altered only as necessary to identify CNCF or the project as the recipient of the contributions, and which shall be approved by the Governance Board.
 See CNCF Contributor License Agreements available at https://github.com/cncf/cla.
 The process for managing contributions in accordance with this policy shall be subject to Governance Board approval.

 -	(c) All new inbound code contributions to the CNCF shall be (i) accompanied by a Developer Certificate of Origin sign-off ([*https://developercertificate.org*](https://developercertificate.org/)\) and (ii) made under the Apache License, Version 2.0 (available at [*https://www.apache.org/licenses/LICENSE-2.0*](https://www.apache.org/licenses/LICENSE-2.0)), such license to be in addition to, and shall not supersede, obligations undertaken under the contribution license agreement(s) provided for in (b) above.